tryscer/flock/flock-music.md

 ​	"What are you doing?"
 Barry shouts, politely.
 ​	"She says she doesn't want a steam pillar!"
 Eddie shouts back.
 "So I'm disassembling the steam pillar.
 First she says go ahead--"
 ​	"That's it!"
 Barry laughs.
 "Do what you're told.
 Conform!"
-​	Ruth says, "And who here is ready, who here is willing!
+​	On stage, Ruth says, "And who here is ready, who here is willing!
 I say who here is ready and willing to ride this train?"
 ​	The little crowd roars in applause.
 The drums are alone now, their rhythm a slow churning of train wheels.

 *(CHACHA-chacha-CHACHA-chacha!)*

 Now the guitarist ducks towards the amplifier and strums.
 The guitar vibrates in her hands.
+It seems to grow bigger.
 The air is now full with an electric whistle like a train horn, growing louder and louder.
 ​	"You know what, you're right," Eddie yells over the siren.
 "Safety?"
 He pulls two wires close together.
 "What safety?
 We're dealing with *magic*!"
 He drops the wires to the ground.
 A whole mass of them starts whizzing and crackling.
-We all take a step back, then another, then, as the guitar-horn's sounds reaches deafening proportions, a huge pillar of steam erupts from where we stood only a moment ago.
+We all take a step back, then another, then, as the guitar-horn's sounds reaches deafening proportions, *whoosh!* -- a huge pillar of steam erupts from where we stood only a moment ago.
 The crowd is hooting and dancing around the geyser.
 Then the steam and the sound both ebb away.
 A mist of warm water covers my face.
 Cindy shouts in surprise and we both laugh.
 ​	"What did I tell you?" says Eddie.
 "Magic."
 ​	As he turns to leave he winks at me and says, "Move closer to the stage, Alice of Wonderland.
 That's where magical things happen."

 *(CHACHA-chacha-CHACHA-chacha!)*

 Cindy and I shuffle our feet to the tempo of the wheels and it increases with every beat.
-The eruption of steam has cleared a little space and people dance around it.
+The eruption of steam has cleared a little round clearing and people dance around it.
 ​​	The railroad rhythm is strong now.
 The piano issues a familiar tune under the scorching whistle of the guitar.
-And suddenly it's like everybody around the little clearing is moving; like this whole mass of people is pushed forward on invisible wheels.
+And suddenly it's like everybody around the little clearing is moving forwards; like this whole mass of people is pushed  on invisible wheels.
 Eleanore puts two fingers in her mouth and whistles and shouts, "All aboard!"

 Ruth is singing,